 New DUI Prosecutorial Approaches and Prescription Medication Charges

-Aaron: Actually, a lot of counties all over California have been changing their approach to dealing with DUI cases and that stems mainly from budget cuts.
-And what is happening is a lot of counties are getting grants for special prosecutors or DUI cases, and they seem to be starting to work together with other counties and coming up with new ideas on how to prosecute DUIs.
+Actually, a lot of counties all over California have been changing their approach to dealing with DUI cases and that stems mainly from budget cuts.
+What is happening is a lot of counties are getting grants for special prosecutors or DUI cases, and they seem to be starting to work together with other counties and coming up with new ideas on how to prosecute DUIs.

 Specifically what’s going on, and I’m going to talk about the Bay area counties because I have practiced almost exclusively in the nine San Francisco Bay area counties, in DUI defense, in court and at DMV.
 Every county seems like they’re coming up with changes.

 Specifically, let’s talk about Sonoma County.
 Let’s start a little farther north in the Bay area.
 What they have done in one county that has a grant is added two special DUI prosecutors.
 These prosecutors now handle multiple offenses or more difficult cases including cases that may deviate from the usual standard.

 They handle a lot of the standard, first-DUI arrests as well, but the types of cases that they will take on are ones that have accidents and allegations of extremely high blood-alcohol levels, prior offenses and factors of that nature.